acumenrev/laptop_setup/README.md

 Choose the additional packages when the prompts appear:

 ```
+Do you want to install default dependencies? [y|N]
 Do you want to install iOS's dependencies? [y|N]
 Do you want to install Android's dependencies? [y|N]
 Do you want to install Microsoft's dependencies? [y|N]